alex-s168/website/pages/article-gpu-arch-1.typ

 ]

 #section[
-  == Comparision with CPUs
+  == Comparison with CPUs
-  GPUs focus on operating on a lot of data at once (triangles, vertecies, pixels, ...), while CPUs focus on high performance on a single core, and low compute delay.
+  GPUs focus on operating on a lot of data at once (triangles, vertices, pixels, ...), while CPUs focus on high performance on a single core, and low compute delay.
 ]